richthegeek/beatrix/README.md

 * `delay` (default: 1000) - how many milliseconds should we delay between attempts?
 * `delayStrategy` (default: Exponential) - see [backoff-strategies](https://github.com/richthegeek/node-backoff-strategies) for available strategies.
 * `maxDelay` (default: 86400000 (1 day)) - what is the longest between attempts, overriding any other delay results?
+* `bunyan` (default: null) - if passed a Bunyan instance, will attempt to copy over fields to message.log logger
+* `exchange` (default: parent) - will override the exchange the job is being published to from the connection default

 >**A note on delays**: by default it's Exponential at 1 second, so doubling every attempt: 1s, 2s, 4s, etc...
 So the 5 attempts will occur at least 31 seconds after publishing.
 Tuning the maxAttempts/delay/maxDelay properties is something you should probably spend a lot of time on.
 And delays won't work at all if you don't use the x-delayed-message plugin!